EpicEric/sandhole/book/src/cli.md

           multiple of `--buffer-size`.

       <b>--random-subdomain-value</b> &lt;VALUE&gt;
-          Set a value for random subdomains for use in conjunction with `--random-subdomain-seed` to allow binding to the same random address between Sandhole restarts.
+          Set a U64 value for random subdomains for use in conjunction with `--random-subdomain-seed` to allow binding to the same random address between Sandhole restarts.

           Beware that this can lead to collisions if misused!

+          If this and `--random-subdomain-value-file` are unset, defaults to a random value.

+      <b>--random-subdomain-value-file</b> &lt;FILE&gt;
+          Set a file containing a U64 value for random subdomains for use in conjunction with `--random-subdomain-seed` to allow binding to the same random address between Sandhole restarts.

+          Beware that this can lead to collisions if misused!

-          If unset, defaults to a random value.
+          If this and `--random-subdomain-value` are unset, defaults to a random value.

+          This option takes priority over `--random-subdomain-value`.

       <b>--random-subdomain-seed</b> &lt;SEED&gt;
           Which value to seed with when generating random subdomains, for